Deletion-contraction triangles for Hausel-Proudfoot varieties

 Observe that we have a closed inclusion

 Thus the excision triangle for $\bS_\Dol$ maps to the excision triangle for $q^{-1} ( \{\operatorname{Re}(z)\leq 0\} )$.

-\begin{proposition} The restriction of the above diagram to the nodal rational curve at $q^{-1}(0)$ is an isomorphism of triangles. \end{proposition} \begin{proof} We have $\bS_\Dol \cap q^{-1}(0) = \mathbf{n}$, i.e. the only point of intersection between $\bS_\Dol$ and the central fiber is the node.
+\begin{proposition} The restriction of the above diagram to the nodal rational curve at $q^{-1}(0)$ is an isomorphism of triangles. \end{proposition} \begin{proof} The only point of intersection between $\bS_\Dol$ and the central fiber is the node: $\bS_\Dol \cap q^{-1}(0) = \mathbf{n}$.
 Away from the node, the map $q$ is smooth.
-Thus along $q^{-1}(0) \setminus \mathbf{n}$, the diagram simply restricts to
+Thus along $q^{-1}(0) \setminus \mathbf{n}$, the diagram restricts to

 with all maps given by the identity or the zero map.
 On the other hand, the Milnor fiber of $q$ at $\mathbf{n}$ has cohomology supported in degrees $0$ and $1$, and the degree one homology is generated by any orbit of $\U_1$.
-Similarly, the degree one homology of $V \setminus V \cap \bS_\Dol$ is generated by any orbit of $\U_1$, since $\bS_\Dol$ is a smooth $\U_1$-stable divisor in the complex structure on $\Bet^{<}$.
+Similarly, the degree one homology of $V \setminus V \cap \bS_\Dol$ (for $V$ a small ball containing $\mathbf{n}$) is generated by any orbit of $\U_1$, since $\bS_\Dol$ is a smooth $\U_1$-stable codimension-two submanifold.
 Thus the restriction map from $V \setminus V \cap \bS_\Dol$ to the Milnor fiber induces an isomorphism on cohomology.
 It follows that the right-hand vertical map is an isomorphism in a neighborhood of $\mathbf{n}$.
 Since it is also an isomorphism away from $\mathbf{n}$, it is a global isomorphism.
 Since the central vertical map of the diagram is simply the identity, the left-hand map must also be an isomorphism. \end{proof}